About the Gathering

 - Offering a pay-what-you-can fee so financial access is less of a concern

-- American Sign Language (ASL) interpreters during the Opening Plenary and afternoon event
+- American Sign Language (ASL) interpreters during the plenary and panel discussions2

 - In every decision possible, we purchase and contract with local suppliers, focusing on social enterprises and cooperatives creating job opportunities for local people.

-- Wearing a face mask that covers the nose and mouth is recommended.
+- Wearing a face mask that covers the nose and mouth is highly recommended while attending The Gathering 2022.
 The event is a mask friendly space.

-- Wearing a face mask can help prevent the spread of COVID-19 and other illnesses, especially when physical distancing is not possible.
+- Wearing a face mask can help prevent the spread of COVID-19, especially when physical distancing is not possible.
 By wearing face masks, we can protect ourselves and others by reducing the spread of droplets, even if someone has no symptoms.

-- We are asking all participants, presenters, staff and volunteers to attend the Gathering only if they are feeling healthy.
+- We are asking all participants, presenters, staff and volunteers to attend the Gathering only if they are feeling healthy and have not tested positive or live with someone who currently has COVID-19.

 - There will be capacity limits for the overall conference and class room presentations.

 - Lunch will be served in individual serving sizes prepared in advance.
+There will be space to spread out to eat throughout the school.
 Participants have the option to eat outside if the weather permits.

 - Sanitizer will be available throughout the Gathering venue.